- Application Policies and Procedures

-Under what circumstances will the Graduate School of Arts and Sciences waive the GRE or TOEFL requirement?
+Under what circumstances will the Graduate School of Arts and Sciences waive the GRE requirement?

 The Graduate School of Arts and Sciences does not waive the English proficiency requirement.
 For information on how applicants may fulfill the requirement, please click here.

 Can I substitute any other test for the GRE?